MARS-Group-HAW/esida-db/README.md

-# ESIDA DB Pipeline
+# ESIDA Data Hub

+Python based framework for downloading and calculating spatio-temporal data to different areas of interest, like administrative levels of a country, or other shapes.

+It aims to be a decision system for epidemiology and can provide an overview with socioecological per administrative level.

 ## Usage

 ### Access data

 Two means of data access are provided.
-Once on each shape all loaded parameter data associated with the shape can be downloaded as CSV file.
+For all loaded shapes the available parameter data associated with it can be downloaded as CSV file.
 For each parameter a download containing all shapes for this parameter is provided as well.
 Those downloads can be accessed via the web frontend.

 Also a simple REST like API is provided to query the shape and parameter data programmatically.
 See the Jupyter notebook `notebooks/ESIDA DB Demo.ipynb` for further explanation and usage examples of the API.

 Data quality metrics can be extracted as well with the API, for this see the notebook `notebooks/ESIDA DB Data Quality.ipynb`.
 In this case it is recommended to use the system locally since the queries for spatial data quality can be quite long-running, and it might not be possible to query them from a remote host.

-### Extract data for MARS ABM
+### Extract data for arbitrary area

-After ingesting data you can create the MARS ABM box for an arbitrary region inside the area of the imported data.
+After ingesting data you can calculate the data for an arbitrary region inside the area of the imported data.

     $ python ./eisda-cli.py clip --wkt <path to WKT Polygon> --abm

 This will generate a simulation blueprint with the required input data.

+The `--abm` flag can be used to only export the relevant data needed for the MARS agent based model.

 ## Setup